 What I like most about my job

-So far what I’ve enjoyed the most is building our new vendor dashboard: knowing it was going to be the first thing our vendors look at when they log in was great.
-I really like making new features for vendors that will directly help them increase their revenue.
+So far what I’ve enjoyed the most is building our new seller dashboard: knowing it was going to be the first thing our sellers look at when they log in was great.
+I really like making new features for sellers that will directly help them increase their revenue.

 It’s really nice that we have a team of friendly and really intelligent people who truly care about the product.
 And since we have a small development team, it’s possible to make a big impact on the product very quickly.